 - Where does the agent live?
 With modern technology, the distance between the client and the agent is almost irrelevant.
 Still, someone who lives close by may be a better choice than someone who lives in another state or country to minimize inconvenience and speed up decision making.

 - How busy is the agent?
-If the agent has a demanding job, young children, or frequently travels for work, then they may not have time to take care of the your finances and medical needs.
+If the agent has a demanding job, young children, or frequently travels for work, then they may not have time to take care of your finances and/or medical needs.

 - Does the agent have relevant expertise?
-An agent with work experience in finances or medicine may be a better choice than one without it.
+An agent with work experience in finances or the medical field may be a better choice than one without it.

 Is your incapacity planning up to date?

 As time passes by and your life changes, your incapacity plan will become outdated.
-It is important for you to have your incapacity plan reviewed every few years or after a major life event (such as the birth of a new child, a divorce, or a death) to ensure that the plan will work the way you intend it to work if it is ever needed.
+It is important for you to have your incapacity plan reviewed every few years or after a major life event (such as a divorce or a death) to ensure that the plan will work the way you intend it to work if it is ever needed.

-You are welcome to contact Attorney Shawna Murray to discuss your questions about incapacity planning and to schedule your plan review.
-It is my goal is to make sure you and your loved ones are protected.
+You are welcome to contact me to discuss your questions about incapacity planning and to schedule your plan review.
+It is my goal to make sure you and your loved ones are protected.